gohugoio/hugoDocs/content/en/methods/site/Role.md

 {{< new-in 0.153.0 />}}

-The `Role` method on a `Site` object returns the `Role` object for the given site, derived from the role definition in your site configuration.
+The `Role` method on a `Site` object returns the `Role` object for the given site, derived from the role definition in your project configuration.

 ## Methods